MarkTools/soapui/README.md

 * I used[IntelliJ IDEA](https://www.jetbrains.com/idea/) to Open project.You can skip the test to install or run when you compile and report some errors.
 ## Update and add
 The source code of soapui has five modules,but we only need to give attention to [soapui](soapui)-The core module that creates the soapui.jar file.
+* First of all, I added four packages under main/Java, com.founder.soapui, com.founder.pojo, com.founder.mapper, com.founder.util, calling the methods in the source code to parse the WSDL.
+* Secondly, a folder, com.foundation.soapui, is added under resource to store configuration files and mybatis mapping files.